The best recipe for jumbo bakery-style blueberry streusel muffins, loaded with berries and brown sugar oat crumble topping.

-It’s not often that I go around yelling that something-or-other is the “best!” thing in the world, mostly because I know from experience that hype can be hugely disappointing.
+It’s not often that I go around yelling that something or other is the “best!” thing in the world, mostly because I know from experience that hype can be hugely disappointing.

 Those muffins are generously oversized, moist-textured muffins with just the right balance of sweetness, berries and buttery brown sugar topping.